delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ```
 then in some programming languages you can only get the head() of the queue (Haskell, i'm looking at you) but in other languages this may differ.

+Why are queues useful?
+Well, queues are extremely useful.
+Imagine lining up at the bank and waiting 30 - 40 minutes to get to the front.
+When you get to the front, the teller decides a queue isn't useful so they start from the back, making you the last person they reach.

 ## Stacks

 A stack is a *last-in-first-out*